 Kathleen Bitetti is a U.S. artist based in Boston, Massachusetts and she was an artist in residency at the Quincy Historic Society from 2005 to 2013 (Massachusetts).
-Quincy is the city were she grew up.
-Bitetti has been focusing a large part of her research on Abigail Adams and her life with her husband John Adams.
+Although born in Boston, Quincy is the city where she grew up.
+Bitetti has been focusing a large part of her research on Abigail Adams and her life with her spouse John Adams.
 They are probably the first U.S. “power couple”.
-“Crossing: Abigail was Here” is Bitetti’s third work major work about Abigail.
+“Crossings: Abigail was Here” is Bitetti’s third major work about Abigail.
 Research, unassuming and often undetectable autobiographical references, historical references, contemporary sociopolitical issues, and sewing are very important to Bitetti and comprise the foundation she builds on for all of her artworks.
 This work is no exception.

 Bitetti selected several of the places Abigail stayed, lived, and visited in London and Devonshire (as it was called in Abigail's time) and left an art work at those sites some time during May 8-15, 2010.
 Each of the pieces consisted of a large clear plastic bag that held a white envelope that contained historical information and a red velvet “bag” that Bitetti had sewn.
 The inside of the velvet “bag” had fabric that had images of U.S. President Obama and the American flag.
 The red velvet was chosen to represent Abigail’s courage and to also represent her crimson furniture she brought with her and placed the Oval Room of the then still underconstruction White House to hold her first reception (a tradition that all First Ladies continue to this day).
 The images of U.S. President Barack Obama not only highlight the historic importance of the U.S.’s first African American President, but they also directly referenced Abigail’s abolitionist beliefs and her strong support of economic equality and women’s rights.
 She was years ahead of her time.